Cloud-Awesome/Cloud-Awesome/README.md

 ### Hi there 👋

-I'm a developer and technical architect (Microsoft stack), working primarily for central government and financial services in the UK.
+I'm a developer and technical architect (Microsoft cloud), working primarily for central government and financial services in the UK.

 Here's some of the (largely extracurricular!) projects I'm working on